english-blog/english-blog.github.io/_posts/2010-08-13-the-dolphin-story-of-a-dreamer-sergio-bambaren-michele-book-review.md

 title: The Dolphin - Story of a Dreamer
 date: 2010-08-13
 comments: false
-excerpt: Its a story about a young dolphin, Daniel Alexander Dolphin - who has a dream.
-A dream to ride the perfect wave in the sea.
-As soon as I read the first few pages, I couldn't help myself - not to think about Jonathan Livingston Seagull.
-I felt that this dolphin is the same story told with a different character.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"